LCC-CIT/CIS195-CourseMaterials/Labs/Lab08/Lab8Instructions.md

 - Publish to the web server

   - Upload your page and it's associated files to citstudent (unzipped).
-  - Put the URL for the page in the on-line text for the Moodle assignment.
+  - Put the URL for the page in the on-line text for the Canvas assignment.

-- Upload to Moodle, unless the total size of files in your site is over 10MB
+- Upload to Canvas, unless the total size of files in your site is over 10MB

   - Zip the files used by your page.
-  - Upload the zip file to Moodle using the lab submission link for the assignment.
+  - Upload the zip file to Canvas using the lab submission link for the assignment.

 ## Grading Criteria